 A race cam by itself won't add 50 horsepower to a Z engine.
 But by properly choosing one that takes into account your engine compression, fuel supply, and driving style it can really enhance the power and characteristics of the motor.
-It's difficult to resist buying a stage hotter than you need...especially if you want to make your car sound like a BRE racer.
-But the reason you shouldn't go too hot is that adding a race cam to a stock engine will reduce power...it reduces cylinder pressure and tends to move the power range too high for street use.
-I once knew a guy with a 5.0 Mustang who installed a very hot cam in his street car.
-The car accelerated like the handbrake was on until he got to 4,000rpm and then started pulling harder.
-He was convinced the car was fast but likely lost a lot of drag races.
+It's very difficult to resist buying a stage hotter than you need...especially if you want to make your car sound like a BRE racer.
+But the reason you shouldn't go too hot is that adding a race cam to a STOCK engine reduces power...it drops the cylinder pressure and moves the remaining power range too high for street use...the car will feel slower down low.
+ANECDOTE: I knew a guy with a 5.0 Mustang who installed a very hot cam in his street car.
+The car accelerated like the handbrake was on until he got to 4,000rpm and finally started pulling harder.
+He was convinced the car was very fast but the engine response was all wrong.
 So choose carefully.
 Think of a cam as a tone control rather than a volume knob.

 Duration is the amount of time the lobe holds the valve open.
 Hence, a large duration cam lets lots of air/fuel in and out at high revs but tends to lose some bottom-end torque.
 On the other hand a small duration cam adds power and torque at low revs by keeping air velocity high, but chokes off power at the high-end.
 Cams are typically sold as "Stage 1,2,3, etc" with each stage usually increasing the duration by 10 degrees, moving the power up the band by about 500rpm each time.
 Always compare cams using the @.050 figure instead of the "Advertised" duration.